Rithsek99/cs5293sp21-project1/README.md

 * spacy funtion to detect Date is not working properly.
 It detects some Data format but not the whole Date format.
 * since I only use one word as the concept, my program will not be able to detect if a phrase of concept is given.
 * argparse: I could not make it run as project example of execution, but How to run program above work just fine.
+## Stats
+Every file the program read in, It calculate the type of redaction and number of redaction and write it back to the end of output file.
+Each output file will have stats at the end in format:
+Types -- num of redact
+Names --- ?
+Genders --- ?
+Dates --- ?
+Phone --- ?
+Concept --- ?
 ## Test